 Updated CPR guidelines tackle choking response, opioid-related emergencies and a revised Chain of Survival

-American Heart Association GuidelinesDALLAS, TX, UNITED STATES, October 22, 2025 /EINPresswire.com/ -- The “2025 American Heart Association Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC),” published today in the Association’s flagship journal, Circulation, marks the first full revision of lifesaving resuscitation guidance since 2020.
+American Heart Association GuidelinesDALLAS, TX, UNITED STATES, October 22, 2025 /EINPresswire.com/ -- DALLAS, Oct.
+22, 2025 —The “2025 American Heart Association Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC),” published today in the Association’s flagship journal, Circulation, marks the first full revision of lifesaving resuscitation guidance since 2020.
 Among the updates are expanded recommendations for managing choking and suspected opioid overdose, in addition to other lifesaving interventions.

 Each year, approximately 350,000 people in the U.S. experience an out-of-hospital cardiac arrest – when the heart suddenly stops beating – which results in death 90% of the time, according to the Association’s statistics.[1]
 The 2025 CPR guidelines provide an extensive review of the latest science, translating it into clear, lifesaving recommendations that empower people to act when every second counts.